#docs #guides #Setup #Quickstart #Code #Kotlin

 You’re all set!

-After launching the app once, you can now go to the Dashboard and watch your signals pour in, for example in the “Recent Signals” list.
+You can now go to the Dashboard and watch your signals pour in, for example in the “Recent Signals” list.
 Signals produced while working in your IDE will automatically be tagged as Test Signals so remember to enable Test Mode in the Dashboard to see your testing data your Insights and charts.
 Disable Test Mode in the dashboard to see your production data once your app is live.

 Privacy Policy and Opt-Out